Marty Raney wiki/bio shows a long-committed marriage & children. His net worth.

 Marty Married to Mollee Roestel, father of four:

 If there’s one thing that’s well documented in the reality TV series, Homestead Rescue is Marty’s love for his family.
 Marty loves his wife and children and often spends time with them.
 He married Mollee Roestel way back in the day and the pair have been together ever since.
 The pair had their wedding in Washington, a few months after Marty’s first visit to Alaska in 1974.
-Since, the couple has shared wilderness and hardship in different parts of Alaska.
+Since then, the couple has shared wilderness and hardship in different parts of Alaska.

 Age, Nationality, Ethnicity: